kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/7-nosql/introduction.md

 ---
 sidebar_position: 1
 title: NoSQL.
 Introduction
-sidebar_label: 7.1 Introduction
+sidebar_label: Introduction
 custom_edit_url: null
 pagination_label: Databases.
 NoSQL - Introduction
 ---

 # Introduction

-Previously module was dedicated to SQL databases.
-Time to learn about NoSQL
+Previous module was dedicated to SQL databases.
+Time to learn about NoSQL.

 In this module you will:

 :::info
 - Get core concepts of NoSQL databases
 - Get common information about NoSQL database types